Bono: Early life

 Bono's mother died on 10 September 1974, three days after suffering a ruptured cerebral aneurysm at her father's funeral.
 Many U2 songs, including "I Will Follow", "Mofo", "Out of Control", "Lemon" and "Tomorrow", focus on the loss of his mother.
 He said "because of the way I grew up in Finglas—sleeping on a couch, or because my mother died when I was a kid, I was in the house on my own a lot of the time, so I'd knock on the door of the Hanveys at teatime, or the Rowens at lunchtime."
+At age 15, he secured his first job, with the local Superquinn supermarket; he later worked for the father of his friend Derek Rowen (later the artist Guggi).

 During his childhood and adolescence, Bono and his friends were part of a surrealist street gang called "Lypton Village".
-Two of his closest childhood friends, the artist Guggi and the musician Gavin Friday, lived on the same street; Guggi was also in Lypton Village.
+Two of his closest childhood friends, "Guggi" (Derek Rowen) and the musician Gavin Friday, lived on the same street; Guggi was also in Lypton Village.
 The gang had a ritual of giving nicknames.
 Bono had several names: first, he was known as "Steinhegvanhuysenolegbangbangbang", then just "Huyseman", followed by "Houseman", "Bon Murray", "Bono Vox of O'Connell Street", and finally just "Bono".
 "Bono Vox" is a modified form of Bonavox, which is the name of a hearing aid shop just off Dublin's principal street, O'Connell Street.
 The name derives from the Latin phrase for "good voice".
 The nickname was given by Guggi; Bono initially disliked it but after learning of its translation, he accepted it.
 Hewson has been known as "Bono" since the age of 14 or 15.
 In addition to it being his stage name, close family, friends and fellow band members also refer to him as Bono.

 After Bono left school, his father told him he could live at home for one year, but if he was not able to pay his own way, he would have to leave the house.

 Musical career

 U2

 On 25 September 1976, Bono, David Evans ("The Edge"), his brother Dik Evans, and Adam Clayton responded to an advertisement on a bulletin board at Mount Temple posted by fellow student Larry Mullen Jr. seeking people interested in forming a rock band.
 The band had occasional jam sessions in which they did covers of other bands.
-Tired of long guitar solos and hard rock, Bono wanted to play the Rolling Stones and Beach Boys songs.
+Tired of long guitar solos and hard rock, Bono wanted to play the Rolling Stones and the Beach Boys songs.
 The band could not play covers very well, so they started writing their own songs.